Meta-analysis: Random effects model

 overconfident in their conclusions.
 Several fixes have been suggested but the debate continues on.
 A further concern is that the average treatment effect can sometimes be even less conservative compared to the fixed effect model and therefore misleading in practice.
 One interpretational fix that has been suggested is to create a prediction interval around the random effects estimate to portray the range of possible effects in practice.
 However, an assumption behind the calculation of such a prediction interval is that trials are considered more or less homogeneous entities and that included patient populations and comparator treatments should be considered exchangeable and this is usually unattainable in practice.

 There are many methods used to estimate between studies variance with restricted maximum likelihood estimator being the least prone to bias and one of the most commonly used.
-Several advanced iterative techniques for computing the between studies variance exist including both maximum likelihood and restricted maximum likelihood method and random effects models using these methods can be run with multiples software platforms including in Excel, Stata, SPSS, and R.
+Several advanced iterative techniques for computing the between studies variance exist including both maximum likelihood and restricted maximum likelihood methods and random effects models using these methods can be run with multiple software platforms including Excel, Stata, SPSS, and R.